QiquWong/jpad/README.md

 - `JPADSandbox_v2`
 - `JPADCADSandbox`

 The modules `JPADSandbox_v2` and `JPADCADSandbox` are used for testing and development of new features.
+Additional smaller projects and folders are present in the repository, but they are temporary and can be discarded.
+A major revision of the repository folders is under consideration.

 See also [this wiki page](https://github.com/Aircraft-Design-UniNa/jpad/wiki/Setup-For-Developers).

 # How to use JPAD

 __Caveat:__ JPAD is under heavy development and is about to reach a beta state.
 The codebase is provided here because we believe in the open source philosophy.
-Be advised the whole repository is approximately 10 GiB.
+Be advised, the whole repository is approximately 10 GiB.
 In future all the unnecessary files will be stripped off in order to reduce the codebase footprint.

-__Caveat:__ Some features of JPAD are dependent on a couple of native libraries that have been tested and are provided only for the Windows 64-bit platform.
+__Caveat:__ Some features of JPAD depend upon a couple of native libraries that have been tested only for the Windows 64-bit platform.
 Hence, we provide instructions for Windows users.
-A Linux version of JPAD will be provided when the library is declared stable and feature complete (release candidate 1.0).
+A Linux version of JPAD will be available once the library is declared stable and feature complete (release candidate 1.0).

 ## Tools